sminghui80-debug/Semkgc/README.md

 ## Overview

-This repository contains the implementation of the paper "KERMIT: Knowledge Graph Completion of Enhanced Relation Modeling with Inverse Transformation".
-In this paper, we introduce enhanced KGC using LLM-generated knowledge (predictive descriptions and inverse relations) and supervised contrastive learning, achieving significant performance boosts.
+This repository contains the implementation of the paper SemKGC: Semantic-Aware Knowledge Graph Completion with Fine-Grained Relation Semantics.
+In this work, we propose a semantic-enhanced KGC framework that leverages fine-grained relation semantic representations and optimized training paradigms, achieving consistent performance gains across standard benchmarks.

 ## Requirements